patrick91/h-ghost-theme/README.md

 Run `npm install` in the Ghunt directory to install node modules and bower dependencies.

 ## Configure
-* Add the port your ghost blogging is running on your localhost for development in Gruntfile.js
+* Add the port your ghost blogging is running on in Gruntfile.js for development

 ## Usage
-* Make sure your ghost blog is running before you use `grunt start` for development
+* Make sure your ghost blog is up and running before you use `grunt start` for development
 * Easily add assets to your project with bower see: http://bower.io/

 ## Grunt Tasks